dreamzz8/esx_robcashregister/README.md

 - Easy to modify
 - To change the amount of money you want, just change it on server.lua
 - Optimized script
+- Add your own police notification message in server.lua where it's commented out.

 ## Using esx_robcashregister
 - Copy the "esx_robcashregister" into your scripts folder